cosmos/gaia/docs/gaia-tutorials/join-mainnet.md

 3. `default`: This means that only the state of the last 100 and every 10,000th blocks will be saved.
 4. `custom`: Pruning settings can be specified through `pruning-keep-recent`, `pruning-keep-every`, and `pruning-interval`

 By default every node is in `default` mode.
+This is the recommended setting for most environments.
 If you would like to change your nodes pruning strategy then you must do so when the node is initialized.
 Passing a flag when starting `gaia` will always override settings in the `app.toml` file, if you would like to change your node to the `everything` mode then you can pass the `---pruning everything` flag when you call `gaiad start`.

 > Note: When you are pruning state you will not be able to query the heights that are not in your store.